yuemingl/ExprEngine/README.md

 ```

-####  2. Parse and generate bytecode once, call many times.
+####  2. Parse and generate bytecode once, call as many times as you want.
 Use reflection to invoke the generated static method

 ```Java
 import static io.lambdacloud.ExprEngine.genStaticMethod;